Jul 11, 2023

 - W: As with the SOOW type, the W stands for water resistance.

 Unlike SOOW portable cords, SJOOW cords are rated for 300 volts, with the J in SJOOW referring to its junior status and lesser voltage rating.
-They also feature a CPE jacket, like SOOW wires, meaning they’re incredibly durable and acceptable for indoor and outdoor projects.
+They also feature a CPE jacket, like SOOW wires, meaning they’re incredibly durable and acceptable for both indoor and outdoor projects.

 Applications of SJOOW Wires